The Future of Farming: Embrace the Power of Soil Carbon Farming.

 Soil Carbon Farming Australia

-RCS Principle based management equals carbon sequestration.
+RCS Principle based management equals carbon sequestration

 I am pleased to announce, RCS Grazing for Profit® and ExecutiveLink® graduates, Carly and Grant Burnham, North Burnett graziers, have received a record-breaking 94,666 Australian Carbon Credit Units (ACCUs) from the Clean Energy Regulator for their soil carbon farming project at Bonnie Doone QLD.
-This marks the largest allocation for an individual project in Australia.
-They partnered RCS’ sister company CarbonLink on this 5,275-hectare initiative in 2016.

 Terry McCosker | Founder RCS & CarbonLink

-The Growing Importance and Value of Natural Capital.
+The Growing Importance and Value of Natural Capital

 Risk Mitigation and Climate Moderation: